 The Great Smoky Mountains are famous for their wildlife!
 From black bears to elk, there are plenty of iconic critters roaming around the mountains.
-In addition to these well-known animals, there are also a few four-legged Smoky Mountain residents that may come as a surprise to visitors.
-To help you prepare for your next getaway, Timber Tops Cabin Rentals has put together a guide to four animals that you wouldn’t expect to find in the Smokies.
+In addition to these well-known animals, there are also a few animals in the Smoky Mountain that may come as a surprise to visitors.
+Find out more about these 4 animals you wouldn’t expect to see in the Smoky Mountains:

 2. Wild Hogs